 At that time, the village was a feudal property of the Prince of Antioch and John Constable of Cyprus I and belonged to him, at least until that terrible moment when he fell victim to the treacherous conspiracy.
 Later, who succeeded King John II gave Pelendri his queen Helena Palaeologus.
 And these vast lands, until the middle of the XV century, remained in the possession of the royal family.

-Single-nave domed church with a lancet arch and side niches, was executed in the Franco-Byzantine style.
-Then arch, carved through the central niche, joined later adjoined to the north aisle of the nave which, almost certainly, was Latin chapel.
-In the following century, the temple was rebuilt and renovated several times.
-The latest addition was the south aisle and the whole structure was taken into common roof.
-Today, the church of the Holy Cross includes three naves, of which only one - central - serving ends beyond the apse of the church.
-South decorates partially survived inside the apse, which is totally lost in the northern chapel.
-The temple is crowned with a drum with a tent dome and a cross.
+One-nave dome church, with a pointed vault and side niches, was executed in the Franco-Byzantine style.
+Then the arch, cut through the central niche, connected the later built northern aisle with the nave, which, almost certainly, was a Latin chapel.
+In the following centuries the church was rebuilt and reconstructed many times.
+The last addition was the southern side-chapel, and the entire structure was taken under a common roof.
+Today the Church of the Holy Cross includes three naves, of which only one - the central one - is completed by the apse protruding from the temple.
+The southern part is decorated with a partially preserved internal apse, which is completely lost near the northern aisle.
+The temple is crowned with a drum with a tent and a cross.

 Painted the temple of the canons of the Byzantine church painting.
 The central dome of the usual image of Christ Almighty (Pantocrator) surrounded by gods, including the symbolic images of the evangelists: the angel (Matthew), a lion (Mark), bull (Luke) and the eagle (John).
 Sixteen of the prophets of the Old Testament, raznesshih good news around the world, have their traditional place in the spaces between the windows of the drum.